mwinel/sea-notes-saas-starter-kit/docs/digitalocean-deployment-guide.md

 > - `STRIPE_SECRET_KEY`, `STRIPE_WEBHOOK_SECRET`, `STRIPE_FREE_PRICE_ID`, `STRIPE_PRO_PRICE_ID`, `STRIPE_PRO_GIFT_PRICE_ID`, `STRIPE_PORTAL_CONFIG_ID`: Your Stripe configuration
 > - `BASE_URL`: Will be set after deployment (used for callbacks)

+**Prefer using the DigitalOcean dashboard instead?**
-_Alternatively, you can also use the console to deploy the application.
-To do that, you can follow the [steps mentioned in the documentation](https://docs.digitalocean.com/products/app-platform/how-to/create-apps/) and also make sure to add the above [environment variables in the application](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/) from the `Settings` tab._
+You can also deploy your app directly through the console by following [How to Create Apps in App Platform](https://docs.digitalocean.com/products/app-platform/how-to/create-apps/).
+Just make sure to also add your environment variables manually as explained in [How to Use Environment Variables in App Platform](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/).

 ### Step 4: For Subsequent Deployments